momori256/momori.dev/blog/building-a-websocket-chat-app-with-axum-and-react.md

 }
 ```

-We just added `instrument` and some logging to the `handle_socket` function.
-We don't have to write initialization code as Shuttle takes care of it by default.
+We've added `instrument` and some logging to the `handle_socket` function.
+The initialization code is automatically handled by Shuttle.

-The output will be like:
+The output will resemble:

 ```
 2024-04-21T00:00:01.665-00:00 [Runtime] Starting on 127.0.0.1:8000